JosefAlbers/Roy/README.md

 - Benchmark on different tasks like arithmetic, python coding, etc (default is OpenAI's HumanEval)

-- Identify agent's areas of strengths and weaknesses
+- Quantify effect of each component's configuration on the agent's overall areas of strengths and weaknesses

 ```python
 from Roy.util import piecewise_human_eval